w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 ## Setting up Stash and Controller keys

-> Until transfers are enabled, you may need to use the same account for stash and controller.

 Nominators are recommended to set up separate stash and controller accounts.
 Explanation and reasoning for generating distinct accounts for this purpose is elaborated in the [keys][] section of the Wiki.